 Days 16, 17 and 18: Siquijor

-We’ll devote 3 days of your 30‑day trip to the Philippines to uncovering its little secrets.
-In Things to do in Siquijor you’ll find a list of activities on the island, but our tip is to split the days like this:
+We’ll devote 3 days of your 30-day Philippines trip to discovering Siquijor’s hidden gems.
+In Things to do in Siquijor you’ll find a list of activities on the island, but we suggest dividing your time as follows:

-1. Rent a motorbike and make a loop around the island covering, of course, Cambugahay Falls and Lugnason Falls, the Old Balete Tree, Salandong Beach, the beaches of Sandugan, and Lazi Church.
-If you’re up for it, the Tulapos marine sanctuary is top.
+- Rent a motorbike and ride around the island, making sure to stop at Cambugahay Falls and Lugnason Falls, the Old Balete Tree, Salandong Beach, the beaches of Sandugan, and Lazi Church.
+If you’re up for it, Tulapos Marine Sanctuary is also well worth visiting.

-2. With a motorbike you can reach the island’s heart, look for a hilot to help you relax, then go snorkeling at the Tubod sanctuary or chill on the hidden beaches of Kagusuan and/or Paliton.
+- By motorbike, you can explore the island’s interior, book a traditional hilot massage to help you unwind, then go snorkeling at the Tubod sanctuary or chill on the hidden beaches of Kagusuan and/or Paliton.

-In our Siquijor Guide and Best beaches in Siquijor you can learn a little more.
+You’ll find more details in our Siquijor Guide and Best beaches in Siquijor.

 San Juan Beach in Siquijor